Diesel locomotive: Environmental impact

-Although diesel locomotives generally emit less sulphur dioxide, a major pollutant to the environment, and greenhouse gases than steam locomotives, they are not completely clean in that respect.
+Although diesel locomotives generally emit less sulphur dioxide, a major pollutant to the environment, and greenhouse gases than steam locomotives, they still emit large amounts.
 Furthermore, like other diesel powered vehicles, they emit nitrogen oxides and fine particles, which are a risk to public health.
 In fact, in this last respect diesel locomotives may perform worse than steam locomotives.

 For years, it was thought by American government scientists who measure air pollution that diesel locomotive engines were relatively clean and emitted far less health-threatening emissions than those of diesel trucks or other vehicles; however, the scientists discovered that because they used faulty estimates of the amount of fuel consumed by diesel locomotives, they grossly understated the amount of pollution generated annually.
 After revising their calculations, they concluded that the annual emissions of nitrogen oxide, a major ingredient in smog and acid rain, and soot would be by 2030 nearly twice what they originally assumed.
 In Europe, where most major railways have been electrified, there is less concern.

 This would mean that in the USA diesel locomotives would be releasing more than 800,000 tons of nitrogen oxide and 25,000 tons of soot every year within a quarter of a century, in contrast to the EPA's previous projections of 480,000 tons of nitrogen dioxide and 12,000 tons of soot.
 Since this was discovered, to reduce the effects of the diesel locomotive on humans (who are breathing the noxious emissions) and on plants and animals, it is considered practical to install traps in the diesel engines to reduce pollution levels and other methods of pollution control (e.g., use of biodiesel).

 Diesel locomotive pollution has been of particular concern in the city of Chicago.
 The Chicago Tribune reported levels of diesel soot inside locomotives leaving Chicago at levels hundreds of times above what is normally found on streets outside.
 Residents of several neighborhoods are most likely exposed to diesel emissions at levels several times higher than the national average for urban areas.